flpmat/ltsp-cluster-openvz/README.md

 ltsp-update-image i386
 ```

 ## Apache Won't start
 Check the log file `/var/log/apache2/error.log`.
 If the error is `Fatal Error Unable to allocate shared memory` you'll have to check the file `/proc/user_beancounters`.
 Check which resources have values greater than 0 at the failcnt column.
 The field failcnt shows the number of refused “resource allocations” for the whole lifetime of the process group (https://wiki.openvz.org/Proc/user_beancounters).
-If `privvmpages`has failcnt greater than 0, exit the container (`exit`) and increase it by using (THIS COMMAND WILL INCREASE THE RAM OF THE VPS)    :
+If `privvmpages` has failcnt greater than 0, exit the container (`exit`) and increase the container's memory:
 ```
 vzctl set ${cid} --vmguarpages 64M --save vzctl set ${cid} --oomguarpages 64M --save